timorunge/ansible-freeipa/README.md

 pkg-config --modversion sss_nss_idmap
 ```

-Since Debian 9.4 is not providing the SSSD package binaries you can use the
+Since Debian 9.4 is not providing actual SSSD libraries and binaries
-following Ansible role:
+(>= 1.15.2) you can use the following Ansible role:
 * [timorunge.sssd](https://github.com/timorunge/ansible-sssd)

 Take a look at [example 4](#4-install-freeipa-with-timorungesssd).